Free shipping on orders over $99*

 Tricyclic Antidepressants like Seroquel (active ingredient: quetiapine fumarate) are used specifically for bipolar II depression.
 They work by increasing activity levels of serotonin and norepinephrine in the brain.
 Scientists believe these play a role in regulating mood.
 However, they can increase the risk of mania.

-Psychotherapy, such as cognitive-behavioral therapy or “talk” therapy, may also help.
+Psychotherapy, such as cognitive-behavioral or “talk” therapy, may also help.

 Because bipolar disorder may involve recurrent episodes, ongoing treatment with medication is often recommended to prevent relapse.